olliebun/olliebun/README.md

 Experienced engineer with a passion for the inner workings of systems.
-I love going all the way up and down the stack.
+I traverse the whole stack and care about the whole software lifecycle.
+I believe in developers truly owning the systems they deliver.

 Working at [GreenSync](https://github.com/greensync) on [deX](https://dex.energy), the Decentralized Energy Exchange: a platform that enables electricity grids to support more distributed renewable energy resources.